j3ssty/j3ssty/README.md

 ## 🧠 ABOUT ME

-🎓 Mechatronics Engineering Graduate
-🤖 Robotics • Artificial Intelligence • Automation
+🎓 computer science student at university of Nairobi (UON) 🤖 Interested in Robotics • Artificial Intelligence • Automation
 💻 Transitioning into Advanced Software Engineering
 🌍 Kenya